CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-&#8226 <code>dfrt</code> : The average of the arrays of measurements in amplitude and phase maintained at resonance through the use of DFRT (Dual Frequency Resonance Tracking), defines the unique values of the segment in amplitude and phase, respectively.
+&#8226 <code>dfrt</code> : The average of the arrays of measurements in amplitude and phase maintained at resonance through the use of DFRT (Dual Frequency Resonance Tracking) (INSERER LIEN BIBLIO), defines the unique values of the segment in amplitude and phase, respectively.
 The uncertainty in these two quantities can be determined based on their variance (with <a href="https://numpy.org/doc/stable/reference/generated/numpy.var.html">var</a> function of NumPy library) within the segment.
 This process is swift, robust, and highly precise.
 </p>

 <p align="center" width="100%">